Welcome to Penrose corporate law

-Mergers and Acquisitions (M&A)
+Mergers and acquisitions (M&A)

-Investors and Shareholders
+Investors and shareholders

 The Board, General Meeting of Shareholders and Supervisory Board

-A company in the Netherlands (e.g. a B.V.) is bound by the decisions of the board of directors, the general meeting of shareholders and (at times) the Supervisory Board (SB) or, alternatively, the non-executive board.
+A company in the Netherlands (e.g. a B.V.) is bound by the decisions of the Board of Directors, the General Meeting of Shareholders and (at times) the Supervisory Board (SB) or, alternatively, the non-executive board.
 Dutch law provides for either a one tier board with executives and non-executive directors and, alternatively, a board of directors and a supervisory board.
 The latter is more common in Holland.
-The internal allocation of duties and competency limits can give rise to many misunderstandings and problems.
-Aside from the law, provisions in the Articles of Association, a shareholders’ agreement or for example board regulations can be a good starting point to approach corporate governance matters.
-The decision-making process within the management board or the general shareholders’ meeting will be subject to strict formal requirements in the Netherlands.
-If these requirements are not met, the decision could be contestable or adversely affected to the extent that it will become inoperable.
+The internal allocation of duties, authorisations and responsibilities within the board(s) can give rise to many misunderstandings and problems in practice.
+Next to Dutch law, provisions in the Articles of Association, the shareholders agreement or for example board regulations are a good starting point to approach corporate governance matters.
+The decision-making process within a board of directors or the general shareholders meeting is subjected to strict formal requirements in the Netherlands.
+If these requirements have not been met, a board decision may be contested or adversely affected to the extent that it will be invalid.

-Executive director’s liability, bankruptcy
+Executive director’s liability

-It has become regular legal practice in the Netherlands that executive board members in the Netherlands being held personally liable for decisions or actions for the Dutch company.
-On the one hand, this can present opportunities for creditors.
-On the other hand, directors on the board are becoming more and more aware of how they should defend themselves against the risk of personal liability.
-Generally speaking, it is difficult to hold a director personally liable can be difficult but if it comes to this, there may be drastic consequences.
-Particularly if the company has become bankrupt.
-In the case of bankruptcy, the executive director may even be held liable sometimes for the entire (residual) debt of the Dutch bankrupt company.
+It has become regular legal practice in the Netherlands that executive board members are being held personally liable for decisions or actions for the Dutch company.
+On the one hand, this can present opportunities for creditors of a Dutch BV.
+On the other hand, directors on the board are becoming more aware of how they should defend themselves against the risk of personal liability.
+Generally speaking, it is difficult to hold a director personally liable under Dutch corporate law.
+However, if successful, the consequences of director’s liability are serious.
+Especially when the company has become bankrupt in the meantime.
+In the event of insolvency, the director may even be held liable for the entire (residual) debt of the Dutch bankrupt company.
 A good defence against director’s liability is paramount.

-Business disputes within the company
+Disputes within the company

-Financing and securities
+Financing and security